The Role of Zero Trust Network Architecture in CCIE Security Certification

 • Predicting vulnerabilities using behavioral analytics

-• Dynamically adjusting access policies
+• Dynamically adapting access policies

 Future Trends in Zero Trust